openedx/edx-platform/docs/course_authors/source/create_new_course.rst

 .. note::

-    The default **Course Start Date** is set far into the future, to **12/31/2029**.
+    The default **Course Start Date** is set far into the future, to **01/01/2030 GMT**.
 This is to ensure that your course does not start before you intend it to.
-You must change the **Course Start Date** to the date you want students to begin using the course.
+You must change the course start date to the date you want students to begin using the course.

 Follow the on-screen text to enter the course and enrollment schedule.